 You will find this product at any local recreational vehicle shop.
 It is a safe and non-toxic product for winterizing RV pipelines.

-This product doesn’t have any fire safety cautions, and it is made as a lubricant that will extend your toilet and faucet seal’s life.
+This product has no fire safety cautions, and it is made as a lubricant that will extend your toilet and faucet seal’s life.

 Now, let’s jump to our main topic!